soofstad/react-oauth2-pkce/README.md

   // Should be used by the auth provider to decide which URL to redirect
   // the user to after logout
   logoutRedirect?: string  // default: null
-  // Optionally provide a callback function to run just __before__ the
+  // Optionally provide a callback function to run _before_ the
   // user is redirected to the auth server for login preLogin?: () => void  // default: () => null
-  // Optionally provide a callback function to run just __after__ the
+  // Optionally provide a callback function to run _after_ the
   // user has been redirected back from the auth server postLogin?: () => void  // default: () => null
   // Whether or not to decode the access token (should be set to 'false' if the access token is not a JWT (e.g. from Github))
   // If `false`, 'tokenData' will be 'undefined' from the <AuthContext>
   decodeToken?: boolean  // default: true
-}
+  // Can be used to provide any non-standard parameters to the authorization request extraAuthParams?: { [key: string]: string | boolean | number }  // default: null }

 ```